Dramatic Video Shows New Jersey Flash Flood Sweeping Cars Away From Dealership Lot

 “Showers & thunderstorms producing heavy rain will move across the area causing urban and small stream flooding,” the Twitter post read.
 “Overflowing poor drainage areas will result in minor flooding in the advisory area.”

 Five inches of rain fell in Caldwell which is located less than 10 miles away from the dealership.
 It looks like the water rushed from other flooded areas converging to create a moving wall of water that carried the SUVs away from the dealership.
 Out of all the nearby counties, Caldwell had the highest rainfall.
-But there were elevated levels of rain in Bergen, Essex, and Passaic counties, NJ.com notes
+But there were elevated levels of rain in Bergen, Essex, and Passaic counties, NJ.com notes.

 There’s more rain heading their way as well.
 The National Weather Service reports that there could be coastal flooding in New Jersey on Sunday.